-If articles such as this one, or this one, are to be believed, non-vegans are entirely responsible for the coronavirus pandemic.
-However, if we consider all that is unknown about the COVID-19 outbreak and the other factors that helped to promote its spread, can we truly say that being vegan makes us inculpable?
+If articles such as this one, or this one, are to be believed, non-vegans are entirely responsible for the coronavirus outbreak.
+However, if we consider all that is unknown about the COVID-19 outbreak and the other factors that helped to promote its spread, can we truly say that non-vegan pandemic blame is justified?

 Of course, the consumption of animal products has been a fundamental cause of the coronavirus pandemic, nobody can deny that.
 However, population density, pressure on food security, an illegal wildlife trade worth billions of dollars, lack of sanitation, global travel, and lots of other factors have all played a major part in the creation and transformation of this zoonotic disease into a pandemic.